CaptainTron/Note-Taking-API/README.md

-# Simple Note-Taking-API
+# Note-Taking-API
-This is a Collection of Simple Note Taking REST API Endpoints to Create, Retrieve, Delete, and Update the Notes.
+This is Express Server for Note Taking, to Create, Retrieve, Delete, and Update the Notes.
 You can use this API by simply cloning this repo and Setting the following Environment variable
 ```PORT```, ```MONGOURL```, ```JWT_EXPIRES_IN```, ```JWT_SECRET_KEY``` .
 You can run this server using Docker also.
 This Server has Redis for note caching mechanism.